Birth Flower Meanings/Symbolism

 It should come as no surprise that the iris's three upright petals symbolize faith, valor and wisdom.
-They also symbolize valued friendship, hope, my compliments and passion.
+They also symbolise valued friendship, hope, my compliments and passion.

 When the bright yellow daffodil pokes through late winter's ground, it's like a long-awaited friend returning home and a birth flower anyone would be proud to call their own.
 Symbolizing rebirth and new beginnings, particularly when presented in an abundant bouquet, daffodils promise happiness and joy.

 Innocence, I'll never tell, purity, love that conquers all.
-Associated with the fifth wedding anniversary.
 Epitomizing childlike joy and playfulness, this April birth flower captures the essence of spring’s happy-go-lucky, forever-young attitude.

 Love, passion, beauty and perfection.
 The rose is rich with history and meaning.
 Aphrodite, the Greek goddess of love, presented a rose to Eros, and Cleopatra lured Mark Antony with a room knee-deep in rose petals.
 Named for the Latin word rosa which means red.

 With its lush, dolphin-shaped flowers, the aptly named delphinium – or larkspur – symbolizes an open heart and ardent attachment.
 Also signifying a feeling of lightness and levity, the gentle hues and refreshing fragrance of this summer birth flower give it a refreshing and distinctive natural beauty

 Gladiola, the August birth flower, represents strength and moral integrity – not surprising when you consider that its name comes from the Latin word for sword, "gladius."
 But while its sword-shaped stems may imply Roman gladiators, its romantic flowers are capable of piercing a heart with their beauty – explaining why infatuation is another one of its meanings as well.